djdandy/opentron/README.txt

 !!!
 IMPORTANT !!!
 Simulation with python (without Jupyter or the Robot) seems to only work with Python <v3.10 as v3.10 removed loop.
+Also need pip (need to setup an environment PATH) installed with opentrons installed as well.

+Preference is to simulate through python by: python -m opentrons.simulate /path/to/protocol